 The supplementary funds may only be used for specific project-related costs.
 The money can be used towards travelling, but only when the travelling is required by the nature of the project (i.e. when you would need to travel to a specific library, institution etc.).
 It cannot be used for commuting or living costs.

 Is there a flexible start and end date?

-We prefer all participants to start their SURE project on Monday 15th June and finish on Friday 24th July.
+We prefer all participants to start their SURE project on the first Monday after exams have finished and finish 6 week after (check current guidance for this years dates).
 However, these dates are flexible to an extent.
 There are some things you would need to take note of:

 • You must be available and willing to supervise the student during the chosen period.

 • The final payment will not be made until the student submits the final report.

 • The student might miss some of the SURE Community events and support opportunities available

 • You must provide a valid reason on your application for why you wish to undertake the project outside of the normal 6 week period (e.g. pre-booked holiday, field trip).

 Do I have to do a 6 week project?

 No. You can do shorter research projects but they need to be run within the same period as the other SURE projects (check current guidance for this years dates).
 This is particularly applicable when working with students who do not have holiday in the regular vacation period (e.g. students from the Faculty of Medicine, Dentistry and Health).
 The bursary will be granted on a pro rata basis.
 However, projects must not be longer than 6 weeks.